Axio-Lab/hublab/README.md

 With Verxio's tokenized discount feature, creators and businesses can provide discounts to convert users and drive more sales while encouraging users to join their community.

 ## Bonk Integration & Overall Impact  🐶
-1. $BONK Payment: Verxio provides users with an innovative way to spend their $BONK on digital product purchases
+1. $BONK Payment: Verxio provides users with an innovative way to spend their $BONK on digital product purchases.

 2. $BONK Token ownership-based discounts: Creators can enable buy-to-redeem commerce by offering discounts ranging from 0% to 100% to customers who hold $BONK.